blacklightpy/vaultofknowledge/Luminosity Functions.md

 Generally, luminosity function is used to mean the photopic luminosity function.
 This is same as the [[CIE Standard Observer]]
 Denoted as: $V(\lambda)$, $\bar{y}(\lambda)$

+## CIE Scotopic Luminosity Function
+The standard scotopic luminosity function was adopted by the CIE in 1951, based on the measurements by Wald and Crawford.
+Denoted as: $V'(\lambda)$